National Office

 With effect from 11 July 2025, your TAS Division Councillors are:

 The VIC Division of the Australian Institute of Company Directors has a VIC Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill one (1) vacancy on the VIC Division Council.
+Three (3) candidates have been nominated to fill one (1) position on the VIC Division Council.

-Enquiries and requests for a Nomination Form can be obtained from Robert Falvo, Acting State Manager – TAS and VIC by calling +61 3 9245 4238 or email vicdivisionelection@aicd.com.au.
+If you are a member of the AICD and have not yet received details on how to vote, please contact Robert Falvo, Acting State Manager – TAS and VIC by calling +61 3 9245 4238 or email vicdivisionelection@aicd.com.au.

 With effect from 11 July 2025, your VIC Division Councillors are:

 The WA Division of the Australian Institute of Company Directors has a WA Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill two (2) vacancies on the WA Division Council.
+Nine (9) candidates have been nominated to fill two (2) positions on the WA Division Council.

-Enquiries and requests for a Nomination Form can be made to Carl Cockerham, State Manager – WA by calling +61 8 9320 1707 or by email to wadivisionelection@aicd.com.au.
+Enquiries can be made to Carl Cockerham, State Manager – WA by calling +61 8 9320 1707 or by email to wadivisionelection@aicd.com.au.

 Council Members